sthagen/alexedwards-scs/README.md

 - Easy to extend and customize.
 Communicate session tokens to/from clients in HTTP headers or request/response bodies.
 - Efficient design.
 Smaller, faster and uses less memory than [gorilla/sessions](https://github.com/gorilla/sessions).

+## Project status

+This project has reached a **stable** status.
+It is actively maintained with ongoing bug fixes and essential updates, and significant alterations to the API or behavior are not expected.
+Please see the [contributing guidelines](#contributing) before submitting any PRs.

 ## Instructions

 - [SCS: HTTP Session Management for Go](#scs-http-session-management-for-go)